 The Adriatic sea is a God given summer pool.
-It’s warm enough to stay in for hours, and cool enough to get refreshed from the midday sun.
+The temperature is warm enough to stay in for hours, and cool enough to get refreshed from the midday sun.

 Because I have been spoilt by the Adriatic sea, I never swim elsewhere.

 I can enjoy coastal walks off England, Portugal or America.
 I can even roll up my trousers and dip my feet into the Atlantic Ocean.

 But, more [the sea] in Croatian always means wading in and swimming.